troessner/articles/lessons_learned_from_some_of_the_best_ruby_codebases__part1.md

 We're using the *included* callback here (note that it is __not__ *self.included* here due to  using the kind-of-class-module set up).

 In this callback, we're using *instance_exec* on the host class, which would be *Printer* from the example above.
-This effectively puts us into class scope.
+This effectively puts us at class scope.

 Furthermore we pass our *@block* instance variable to *[BasicObject#instance_exec](http://ruby-doc.org/core-2.3.0/BasicObject.html#method-i-instance_exec)* which *instance_exec* then passes as block-local variable *block* to the, uhm, block (sorry, that's a lot of "block" in one sentence, I know).